 Drying Cannabis Outdoors

-Quick Summary: Drying cannabis outdoors requires managing the biological breakdown of chlorophyll while preserving volatile terpenes.
-Success hinges on a 7-14 day timeline in a shaded, ventilated area with humidity between 45-55% and temperatures below 75°F to ensure high potency and smooth flavor profiles.
+Quick Summary: Drying weed outdoors requires carefully managing the biological breakdown of chlorophyll while preserving volatile terpenes.
+Success depends on maintaining a 7–14 day drying period in a shaded, well-ventilated area with humidity levels between 45–55% and temperatures below 75°F. When these conditions are met, you can achieve high potency, smooth flavor profiles, and properly preserved aromatic compounds.

 The Biological Science of Drying Cannabis Outdoors